-Machu Picchu is one of those magical places that you can never take enough pictures of.
+Machu Picchu is one of those magical places that you can never take enough photos of.
 You snap and you snap and you snap.
-It’s hard to capture the beauty and feeling you get while you’re standing, literally, above the clouds and looking down at the amazing Inca ruins.
-But I tried…
+When taking photos of Machu Picchu, it’s hard to capture the beauty and feeling you get while you’re standing, literally, above the clouds and looking down at the amazing Inca ruins.

 We were fortunate to see two sides of Machu Picchu: the misty cloud covered Machu Picchu and the bright and colorful Machu Picchu.
 I’ve put together some of my favorite photographs that show the progression of our day as the clouds lifted and we made our way throughout the ancient city.

 By the time we made it through the line, waited for our guide to gather up the other two couples in our group, and first started making our way down, it was probably almost 7 am.
 At first, we couldn’t even see the city, or even the surrounding mountains.

 Our guide assured us not to worry and that soon the clouds would lift.
 She was right; every time we looked back we could see a little more.
 The anticipation was killing us!
 Then the sun started to make its way through the clouds.
 We would get bursts of sunshine, and then more clouds.